-It is important to note that information presented in this report is in a summarised form and it is recommended that the reader refer to the relevant planning reports if more detail is sought.
-Since the primary focus of this Infrastructure Master Plan is on Umgeni Water's existing bulk infrastructure supply network, the water resource infrastructure development plans are not discussed at length.
-The Department of Water and Sanitation (DWS), as the responsible authority, has undertaken the regional water resource development investigations within Umgeni Water's area of operation.
+It is important to note that information presented in this report is in a summarised form and it is recommended that the reader refer to relevant planning reports if more detail is sought.
+Since the primary focus of this Infrastructure Master Plan is on bulk supply networks, the water resource infrastructure development plans are not discussed at length.
+The Department of Water and Sanitation (DWS), as the responsible authority, has undertaken the regional water resource development investigations.
 All of these investigations have been conducted in close collaboration with Umgeni Water and other major stakeholders in order to ensure that integrated planning occurs.
 Details on these projects can be obtained directly from DWS, Directorate: Options Analysis (East).